NikitaZ/multieditor/README.txt

 It all comes down to basic insert and delete operations and studying when the two operations commute.
 I tried thinking in this direction but it seems to be a long road to go (cf. https://en.wikipedia.org/wiki/Operational_transformation and google wave / apache wave).

+This project has been frozen for quite a while because it doesn't have a good plan for the future yet.
+I have a similar project derived from this one updated to Java EE 8, Payara application server (continuation of Glassfish v5) and Java 11.
+Please let me know if there is any interest in this.
+I may then spend 2-3 days to update this one.